The Pullmans in the Thousand Islands

 Castle Rest, built by George Pullman in 1888, was the first of many elaborate summer homes that showed off the wealth of their owners.
 Pullman would stay at Castle Rest every summer until his death in 1897.

-This exhibit is inspired by the donation of a large number of photographs of Castle Rest and Pullman Island by George Pullman’s great-grandson.
-Through these photographs and other artifacts, the role of George Pullman in the development of the Thousand Islands as a summer resort will come clear.
-Enjoy!
+This exhibit was inspired by the donation of a large number of photographs of Castle Rest and Pullman Island by George Pullman’s great-grandson.

 The War of 1812: The Battle of Cranberry Creek